HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 Any Base address is a valid *baseDestAddress*, and that address could claim the funds for the multisig Zend Address generated as such:

-1) Calculate SHA256 hash of the baseDestAddress
+1) Calculate SHA256 hash of the baseDestAddress hex
 2) Create a 1-of-2 multisig address using as **second** public key the hash calculated at Step 1 with "02" as prefix

 An example Javascript implementation for the multisig Zend Address calculation is the following: